skirexwastaken/BlackJS/README.md

-# BlackJS
+### BlackJS: We want to take your money :]
-BlackJS: We want to take your money :]
+BlackJS is an implementation of the game Black Jack written in JavaScript.
+It features the basic mechanics of Black Jack.